TuukkaTerio/Get-a-GIF/README.md

+A repository for a React assignment in a course held at Medieinstitutet, Stockholm.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>